 Style Folders in Mac OS X with Emoji Icons

-Thanks to the inclusion of Emoji in OS X, you can now customize the appearance of Finder items by inserting Emoji characters into file and folder names.
-This offers yet another way to customize the appearance of a Mac OS X desktop, and it can provide an easy visual identifier for file and folder names.
+Thanks to the inclusion of Emoji in Mac OS X, you can now customize the appearance of Finder items by inserting Emoji characters into file and folder names.
+This offers yet another way to customize the appearance of a Mac OS desktop, and it can provide an easy visual identifier for file and folder names too.

-Here’s how to spruce up and stylize a Finder item on the Mac by adding some Emoji into the name:
+This article details how to spruce up and stylize a Finder item, whether a file or folder, on the Mac by adding some Emoji into the name:

 - Launch TextEdit and hit Command+Option+T to access the Emoji characters selector